aws/aws-fpga/SDAccel/README.md

        $ cd $AWS_FPGA_REPO_DIR
        $ source sdaccel_setup.sh
    ```
-    * Depending on the Xilinx SDx tool version that is being used a default platform will be selected.
-This section describes the valid platforms for each support tool version.
+    * This section describes the valid platforms for shell_v04261818
-      * Xilinx Tool 2017.1 Platforms:
-        * AWS_PLATFORM_4DDR - (Default) AWS F1 platform with 4 DDRs and profiling support.
-Optimized for multi DDR use cases.
-This platform should be used for all production applications which require more than 1 DDR bank.
-        * AWS_PLATFORM_4DDR_DEBUG - This platform is a debug variant of the 4DDR platform and should be used for hardware debugging of kernels.
-This version consists of an additional debug feature which allows advanced users to insert ILA’s in the kernels for debugging purposes.
-All other features are identical to the AWS_PLATFORM_4DDR platform.
-        * AWS_PLATFORM_1DDR - This platform consist of 1 DDR that is located in the shell region.
-This allow maximum space for kernels.
-This also allows much faster compile times for all the use cases which require only 1 DDR bank.
-This platform does not support APM and hence no profiling data can be obtained.
       * Xilinx Tool 2017.4 Platform:
         * AWS_PLATFORM_DYNAMIC_5_0 - (Default) AWS F1 platform dynamically optimized for multi DDR use cases.
  * Changing to a different platform can be accomplished by setting the AWS_PLATFORM environment variable.
-Example:
+Only one platform is supported for this release Example:

    ```
-       $ export AWS_PLATFORM=$AWS_PLATFORM_1DDR
+       $ export AWS_PLATFORM=$AWS_PLATFORM_DYNAMIC_5_0
    ```

 <a name="createapp"></a>